S-M-Ammar/ReadyTensor-Binary-Classification-Ensemble-Learner/README.md

   - **`serve.py`**: This script is used to serve the model as a REST API using **FastAPI**.
 It loads the artifacts and creates a FastAPI server to serve the model.
 It provides 3 endpoints: `/ping`, `/infer`, and `/explain`.
 The `/ping` endpoint is used to check if the server is running.
 The `/infer` endpoint is used to make predictions.
 The `/explain` endpoint is used to get local explanations for the predictions.
   - **`serve_utils.py`**: This script contains utility functions used by the `serve.py` script.
   - **`logger.py`**: This script contains the logger configuration using **logging** module.
   - **`train.py`**: This script is used to train the model.
 It loads the data, preprocesses it, trains the model, and saves the artifacts in the path `./model_inputs_outputs/model/artifacts/`.
 It also saves a SHAP explainer object in the path `./model/artifacts/`.
-When the train task is run with a flag to perform hyperparameter tuning, it also saves the hyperparameter tuning results in the path `./model_inputs_outputs/outputs/hpt_outputs/`.
+When the train task is run with a flag to perform hyperparameter tuning, it also saves the hyperparameter tuning results in the path `./model_inputs_outputs/model/artifacts/optimized_hyper_parameters/`.
   - **`predict.py`**: This script is used to run batch predictions using the trained model.
 It loads the artifacts and creates and saves the predictions in a file called `predictions.csv` in the path `./model_inputs_outputs/outputs/predictions/`.
   - **`utils.py`**: This script contains utility functions used by the other scripts.
-- **`tests/`**: This directory contains all the tests for the project and associated resources and results.
-  - **`integration_tests/`**: This directory contains the integration tests for the project.
-We cover four main workflows: data preprocessing, training, prediction, and inference service.
-  - **`performance_tests/`**: This directory contains performance tests for the training and batch prediction workflows in the script `test_train_predict.py`.
-It also contains performance tests for the inference service workflow in the script `test_inference_apis.py`.
-Helper functions are defined in the script `performance_test_helpers.py`.
-Fixtures and other setup are contained in the script `conftest.py`.
-  - **`test_results/`**: This folder contains the results for the performance tests.
-These are persisted to disk for later analysis.
-  - **`unit_tests/`**: This folder contains all the unit tests for the project.
-It is further divided into subdirectories mirroring the structure of the `src` folder.
-Each subdirectory contains unit tests for the corresponding script in the `src` folder.
-- **`tmp/`**: This directory is used for storing temporary files which are not necessary to commit to the repository.
 - **`.dockerignore`**: This file specifies the files and folders that should be ignored by Docker.
 - **`.gitignore`**: This file specifies the files and folders that should be ignored by Git.
 - **`docker-compose.yaml`**: This file is used to define the services that make up the application.
 It is used by Docker Compose to run the application.